Shak2000/Voice/README.md

 ## Usage

 1. Open your browser and go to `http://localhost:8000`
-2. Enter a subject in the text box (e.g., "success", "motivation", "wisdom")
+2. Enter a subject in the text box:
+   - **Topics**: "success", "motivation", "wisdom", "love", "happiness"
+   - **People**: "Einstein", "Churchill", "Steve Jobs", "Maya Angelou", "Nelson Mandela"
 3. Click "Get Quotes" to generate quotes
+   - For topics: Returns quotes about the subject from various people
+   - For people: Returns quotes BY that person (not about them)
 4. Click the "Play" button next to any quote to hear it read aloud

 ## Technical Details